Becca at Sea

 The island becomes a place of mystery and challenges when, on the very first night, she finds an oyster full of pearls.
 That marks the beginning of small but significant adventures that leave her seeing the island, her family and herself through new eyes.

-Winner of the CLA Book of the Year for Children Award 2007
+Short-listed for the CLA Book of the Year for Children Award 2007

 Selected for the Quill & Quire Books of the Year 2007 List 2007